Seto53/Itemz/Deliverable3.md

 As per now, we have some queries to access and update the user table.

 ## Database Technology
-A docker container is used to host a Postgres database that stores information about aur users and collectibles.
+A docker container is used to host a Postgres database that stores information about our users and collectibles.

 ## Automated tests
 To test Node.js we are using Mocha.
+Currently, we only have dummy tests to make sure that the library is properly integrated.

+To test React.js we use React's testing library.
 Currently, we only have dummy tests to make sure that the library is properly integrated.

 ## Deployment
 We have 2 different docker-compose scripts.
 The default one (docker-compose.yml) only builds a container for the database and requires you to run the backend and frontend to be able to use the application for development.